technion/open_safety/README.md

 - The file is renamed to "DANGEROUS example.js.txt" to neutralise the risk.
 - It creates the file "example.com" in the same directory containing the EICAR test string.
 This should set should defenders by setting off appropriate alarms.

+## Development

+This application currently uses only one external crate (base64).
+It's designed as much as possible with guard rails around misuse, and it never actually deletes content.
+CI has been setup with strict use of clippy and cargo fmt.
+There's a deliberate goal of becoming "stable" and not requiring ongoing addition of features to assist with this becoming trusted for use.
+To this end, I'm unlikely to accept PRs with substantive changes.

 ## TODO

-- [ ] Installation Powershell to fetch executable from Github releases
+- [X] Installation Powershell to fetch executable from Github releases
-- [ ] Implement CI with Github actions
+- [X] Implement CI with Github actions
+- [ ] Blog post on why this is useful
 - [ ] Obtain a code signing cert